naubiomech/ExoCode/Documentation/README.md

 The short modifier modifies the minimum value that a data type can hold.
 Short can be used for int.

 The primary value of using these modifiers is for memory usage purposes.
-A short int will use less bytes than an int where as a long int will use more bytes than an int.
+A short int will use less bytes than an int whereas a long int will use more bytes than an int.

 **ex.** [Utilities.h](/ExoCode/src/Utilities.h)
 ```